TimD1/SquiggleFilter/README.md

 #### Behavioral simulation using the testbench

 Go to the flow navigator on the left hand side tab and press `Run Simulation` to start the simulation.
-Watch the test case number and `PASSED/FAILED` displays on the tcl console.
-The behavioral simulation may also be inspected by looking at the waveform.
+Watch the test case number and `PASSED/FAILED` displays on the tcl console for functionally verifying the design.
+The behavioral simulation may also be closely inspected by looking at the waveform.
 We observe and expect all 18 testcases to pass.